caduandrade/davi_flutter/README.md

 ## TODO

-* Easiest way to create loading indicator for infinite scroll
 * Collapsed rows
 * Header grouping
 * Row selection
-* Cell edition?
 * Column reorder
-* Pinned column on right?
+* Pinned column on right
 * Filter
 * And everything else, the sky is the limit